Clastify logo

 Antibiotics exploit bacterial differences

-An antibiotic is a chemical that kills bacteria or slows their growth by blocking cellular processes.
-For this syllabus point, the focus is on antibacterial antibiotics.
+An antibiotic is a chemical that kills bacteria or inhibits their growth by blocking cellular processes.
+Here, the focus is on antibacterial antibiotics.

 Bacterial cells are prokaryotic; human cells are eukaryotic.
-The most useful antibiotics hit processes or structures that bacteria have and human cells do not, or ones that are different enough in bacteria for the drug to harm the bacteria far more than the patient.
+The most useful antibiotics hit processes or structures that bacteria have and human cells don’t, or ones that differ enough in bacteria that the drug damages the bacteria far more than the patient.
 Examples include bacterial cell wall formation, bacterial ribosome function, and bacterial DNA replication or transcription.

 Comparison of antibacterial antibiotic targets in bacteria, human cells and viruses.